-- All the easy experiments have been done - Huge concentrations of resource and focus needed - Other disciplines think we 'get all the money'... do we? - The tangible benefits are 'indirect' - But very substantial - Broke 'normal rules' of {reproducibility, communication, organisation} - And then made up our own... - Very hard to explain what we do to other scientists - But apparently easy to explain it to the public - Collaboration is the norm, not the exception indeed, essential - We all love each other very much... - Are we truly different and special? - No, not really other fields now have the same problems we had 30 years ago
+- All the easy experiments have been done - Huge concentrations of resource and focus needed - Other disciplines think we 'get all the money'... do we? - The tangible benefits are 'indirect' - But very substantial - Broke 'normal rules' of {reproducibility, communication, organisation} - And then made up our own... - Very hard to explain what we do to other scientists - But apparently easy to explain it to the public discuss - Collaboration is the norm, not the exception indeed, essential - We all love each other very much... - Our culture does favour strong personalities discuss - Are we truly different and special? - No, not really other fields now have the same problems we had 30 years ago